sethmichel/Voting-System/README.md

 The voting system is configurable allowing users to specify candidates, total votes available, date range for voting, and the winning number of votes reaching which the winning candidate can be determined without waiting until all votes are casted think about the presidential election process).

-This is an android app project written in java.
+This is an android app project written in java with a firebase backend.
 Include a user interface showing the voting results for which visualizations can be employed to enhance the understanding of results.

 Team Members: